vk-cs/docs-public/docs/en/additionals/cases/cases-gitlab/case-harbor/case-harbor.md

 **![](./assets/1583617032537-1583617032537.png)**

-4. Create a user under which Gitlab will work with Harbor.
+4. Create a user under which GitLab will work with Harbor.
 To do this, select Users on the left:

 ![](./assets/1583617595313-1583617595313.png)